werkhoven/margo_documentation/intro.md

 means that MARGO is particularly useful for applications requiring closed-loop control of individual stimulus delivery and massively high-throughput behavioral screens where video storage and processing would otherwise be rate-limiting.
-Margo has two fundamental modes of
+MARGO offers additional utility through GUI-based customization of tracking parameters, hardware settings, ROI-detection, and saved preferences.
+Development of custom experimental paradigms is facilitated through MARGO's experiment template tool and API.

-tracking:
+### Tracking Modes

 1.  **Single Tracking** - This mode is designed to track spatially segregated animals in parallel.
 Spatial segregation allows